Bachelor's Degree in Information Technology

 - 6 semester hours of ITS electives

-- To pursue a concentration in Infrastructure, IT Management, Software Engineering, or Cyber Security, you must complete 18 semester hours in your concentration area
+- To pursue a concentration in Infrastructure, IT Management, Software Engineering, Cyber Security, or Gaming you must complete 18 semester hours in your concentration area

 Costs for programs of study at University of the Cumberlands are competitive and affordable.
 Click here to view tuition rates and fees.